Logotipo del Ministerio de Defensa escudo UME

 Turkey

-During the mission, the Unit managed to detect people alive and recover the remains of those who had died in both İslahiye and Nurdağı, both cities located in the province of Gaziantep.
-However, the most significant consideration of this mission was the rescue of Leyla, Elif, and Muslim, a mother and her children, who were trapped for four days and experienced a rescue operation that lasted more than 24 hours.
-They were detected one day earlier through technical search using geophones, and cutting and drilling work was carried out.
+However, the most remarkable moment of this mission was the rescue of Leyla, Elif, and Muslim, a mother and her children, who were trapped for four days and endured a rescue operation that lasted more than 24 hours.
+They were found one day earlier through technical search using geophones and cutting and drilling work.

 NEWS